wso2/docs-ei/en/micro-integrator/docs/setup/observability/setting-up-classic-observability-deployment.md

 To allow the Micro Integrator server and the Analytics server to communicate using SSL, the digital certificates should be shared by the two servers.
 See the instructions on [adding SSL certificates to keystores](../../../setup/security/importing_ssl_certificate).

-For testing, you can simply copy the keystore files from the `<EI_ANALYTICS_HOME>/wso2/analytics/resources/security` directory to the `MI_HOME/resources/security` directory.

 ### Enabling statistics monitoring

 To enable statistics monitoring for the Micro Integrator, add the following parameters in the `deployment.toml` file of your Micro Integrator.
 This file is stored in the `MI_HOME/conf`.